LucDuponcheelAtGitHub/PSBP/README.md

 ### About `unsafe`

-The `unsafe` keyword is used because the definitions above do not type check without them.
-Lean cannot prove that `fibonacci` and `factorial` can be used in a safe way.
-Note that they are program specifications.
+`Lean` cannot infer that `fibonacci` and `factorial` can be used in a safe way.
+I used the `unsafe`, but, maybe, there are more appropriate ways to solve this issue.
+Note that `fibonacci` and `factorial` are program specifications.
 They need to be materialized before they can be used.
-Much in the same way, specifications of side effects are descriptions of side effects.
-They need to be materialized to be performed.
+Much in the same way, specifications of side effects need to be materialized before they can be used.

 It is instructive to compare this with a painting of something going wrong.
 It is safe to hang the painting on your
 wall.
 Nothing will go wrong.